Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 The smallest group of adjectives is group 3.
 So let’s start there.

-Group 3 – Adjectives that can change position without changing meaning
+Group 3 – Spanish adjectives that can change position without changing meaning

 This is the smallest group because there really are only two adjectives: